fajarmajid0/TowerDefense-OOP/README.md

 into your project executable folder.

  4. Run the Project
-Open the `.sln` file in Visual Studio and run the project.
+Make seperate files in Visual Studio and then the game (SFML) loop is in project.cpp so run that.

 # Known Issues / Limitations